 Put on a Bus: I appeared in the very first issue of Detective Comics published in our brave DCNuworld, only to let the Dollmaker cut off my face and hang it on a wall.
 Suppose I should get around to having that sucker stapled back on one of these days...

-Sadistic Choice: In Arkham Origins, I captured ol' Commissioner Jimmy and strapped him and myself to an electric chair that's wired to the heart of a Spanish muscleman, then taunted the Bat-Freak to try to force him to make a choice: either kill Bane or let him live, so that his heartbeat can charge up the chair until it's at its full power to kill both the old fart and me!
-And for a while, when Batsy put on the Shock Gloves left by the Electrocutioner, I thought for sure that the so-called Dork Knight would break his moral code after all.
-It turned out, though, that he Took a Third Option by temporarily stopping the muscleman's heart, then disconnecting the wiring and using the same Shock Gloves as Magical Defibrillators to restart his heart again, thus saving all three of us!
-Boy, was I shocked!
-And Bane and I both knew that that wasn't even funny AT ALL!
+Sadistic Choice: In Arkham Origins, I made a master plan in forcing Batsy to break his "one rule" by strapping myself to an electric chair that's wired to the heart of a Spanish muscleman, then taunted the Bat-Freak to try to force him to make a choice: either kill Bane or let him live, so that his heartbeat can charge up the chair until it's at its full power to kill me!
+I even added that if the Bat tried to remove the heart monitor from the muscleman, the bomb that I had planted within Blackgate Prison would explode and blow everyone up real good!
+And to make matters worse, when Gordy the Lieutenant tried barging in to save the day, I subdued him by grabbing him and transferring the shock crown from my head to his in the hopes of taking the old fart with me!
+After a while, when Batsy used the Shock Gloves left by the Electrocutioner on Bane, I thought for sure that the so-called Dork Knight would break his moral code after all.
+It was later revealed, though, that he Took a Third Option by temporarily stopping the muscleman's heart, then taking off the monitor from his Only Mostly Dead body and using the same Shock Gloves as Magical Defibrillators to restart his heart again, thus saving all three of us!
+Boy, was I shocked when I found out!
+And I knew that that wasn't even funny AT ALL!

 Sanity Slippage: Depending on which story you believe, a slip is what caused my sanity slippage.